 Saturation Means Strong Demand

-Seena Sharp, founder and managing director of Sharp Market Intelligence and author of Competitive Intelligence Advantage, points out that a saturated industry is a sign that there’s a lot of opportunity in the market.
+Seena Sharp, founder and managing director of Sharp Market Intelligence points out that a saturated industry is a sign that there’s a lot of opportunity in the market.
 If entrepreneurs avoided entering markets that are already served by other businesses, consumers would have far less options.

 Consumers today choose from more than 600 vehicle models—but in the 1950s, there were only about 65.
 Likewise, there’s not an overwhelming need for more restaurants, yet new dining venues are emerging every day, Sharp notes.
 It’s possible for any company to succeed in even the most competitive industries by creating a product or delivering a service that’s distinctly different or better than what’s available—or by catering to a specific subset of the target audience.